sap-tutorials/Tutorials/tutorials/opps-basic-scenario-redeem-multicode-coupon/opps-basic-scenario-reserve_and_redeem_multi-code_coupon.md

 * Scenario: In your **Heidelberg** store (business unit ID: FC01), your customer has selected a coffee machine of regular price EURO 1000.
 At the time of check-out on October 25, 2026, the customer presents the coupon code for the multi-code coupon **COFFEELOVER** to the cashier.

-* Desired Result: The effective sales price for the coffee machine should be EURO 950.
-The customer is eligible for a discount under the promotion **Buy a coffee machine and show the coupon COFFEELOVER to get EURO 50 off**.
-As the regular price of the coffee machine is Euro 1000, a discount of EURO 50 would result in an effective sales price of EURO 950.
+* Desired Result: The effective sales price for the coffee machine should be EURO 950, as the customer is eligible for the promotion **Buy a coffee machine and show the coupon COFFEELOVER to get EURO 50 off**.

 Let's see if this is the case: